gg2001/levered-v0/README.md

 # [Levered.finance](https://levered.finance/) - Decentralized margin trading protocol

 Open long and short positions on any tokens listed on [Aave](https://aave.com/) with up to 5x leverage.
 [Levered](https://levered.finance/) uses [Aave](https://aave.com/) for borrowing and [1inch.exchange](https://1inch.exchange/) for trading.
-Positions are represented as NFTs that can be transferred to other accounts.
+Each position is automatically represented as an NFT that can be transferred to other accounts.
+Every position is isolated in its own address so users can have multiple positions that don't affect each other.

 This table shows the maximum leverage possible for each asset ([source](https://docs.aave.com/risk/asset-risk/risk-parameters)):